syncfusion-content/wpf-docs/wpf/DataGrid/Data-Binding.md

 ### Apply DataView.RowFilter on initial loading

-When DataTable is bounded as ItemsSource to SfDataGrid, the DataView.RowFilter will not be applied to the data on initial loading by default.
-DataView.RowFilter can be applied to the data on initial loading by enabling [CanUseViewFilter](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfDataGrid~CanUseViewFilter.html) property.
+When DataTable is bounded as `SfDataGrid.ItemsSource`, the [DataView.RowFilter](https://docs.microsoft.com/en-us/dotnet/api/system.data.dataview.rowfilter?view=netframework-4.8) will not be applied to the data on initial loading by default.
+The `DataView.RowFilter` can be applied to the data on initial loading by enabling [CanUseViewFilter](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfDataGrid~CanUseViewFilter.html) property.

 ## Binding with dynamic data object